 Gina Luciani (USA)

-In April, 2012, Gina was the Top Prize Winner of the San Diego Flute Guild’s Artist Gold Competition.
-Previously she was the winner of the UMTA Young Artist Competition, the Utah Valley Symphony's Young Artist Competition, and Grand Prize Winner of the Long Beach Mozart Festival Concerto Competition.
-She was awarded the Fe Bland and Santa Barbara Foundation Award of Merit for two consecutive years; she was a two-time winner of both the Utah Flute Association’s Sonata Night and Concerto Night; and she achieved superior ratings all twelve years she participated at the National Federation of Music Competition.
+Gina was the Top Prize Winner of the San Diego Flute Guild’s Artist Gold Competition, winner of the UMTA Young Artist Competition and the Utah Valley Symphony's Young Artist Competition, and Grand Prize Winner of the Long Beach Mozart Festival Concerto Competition.
+She was awarded the Gluck Fellowship, the Fe Bland and Santa Barbara Foundation Award of Merit for two consecutive years and she was a two-time winner of both the Utah Flute Association’s Sonata Night and Concerto Night.

-Gina received her Bachelor of Music Degree in Flute Performance from the Colburn Conservatory of Music.
-She is currently pursuing a Master of Music Degree in Flute Performance at the University of Southern California under the continued instruction of Jim Walker.
+Gina received her Bachelor of Music Degree in Flute Performance from the Colburn Conservatory of Music and her Master of Music Degree from the University of Southern California, both under the instruction of Jim Walker.

 Gina Luciani (USA)